Kalkihe/Deminder/Documentation/Use-Cases/UC_Sort_deadline_list/sortDeadlineUsecase.md

 ## 4.1 App opened on screen

-To manage a subtask the app must be running and opened on the screen.
+To sort deadlines, the app must be running and opened on the screen.

-## 4.2 The deadline to be managed is already created
+## 4.2 The deadlines to be sorted are already created

-To manage a subtask, it has to exist.
+To sort deadlines, they have to exist.

 # 5. Postconditions

 ## 5.1 Managing success
-Subtask can be shown in the deadline overview.
+Deadlines are sorted alphabetically or by date in the deadline overview.

 ## 5.2 Managing failure